-If we’re not careful to change our diet the body suffers much more easily and quicker.
+If you're not careful to change our diet the body suffers much more easily and quicker.

-As our youthful body disappears so does our mindset.
+As your youthful body disappears so does your mindset.

-We begin to have doubts in our ability to attract “younger” women causing a serious loss of confidence.
+You begin to have doubts in your ability to attract "younger" women causing a serious loss of confidence.

 It's at this point in time when that old belief of thinking attractive people have certain rights becomes all too unavoidable.

-As if every line on our face becomes a premonition to rejection instead of what it really means – the memory of a great adventure.
+As if every line on your face becomes a premonition to rejection instead of what it really means - the memory of a great adventure.

-In our goal to “look better” we sometimes believe because we’re getting better haircuts, wearing attractive clothing, taking care of the details of our appearance, we WILL be granted those rights of the most attractive.
+In your goal to "look better" you sometimes believe because you're getting better haircuts, wearing attractive clothing, taking care of the details ofy our appearance, you WILL be granted those rights of the most attractive.

-When we feel more attractive we may also start thinking everything’s going to change.
+When you feel more attractive you may also start thinking everything's going to change for you.

-And sure it does a little but we fail to take notice that the inner game and how our self-esteem has been built up to an easy repair mode, our confidence becomes the real tool of attraction.
+And sure it does a little but you fail to take notice that the inner game and how your self-esteem has been built up to an easy repair mode, your confidence becomes the real tool of attraction.